MrDenchi/Portfolio/README.md

 This server was not just me though.
 I had a lot of help from my partner at the time, "MEXIO".
 The server was passed down to a friend of both of us, and has had a lot of remakes and rebranding since then, but is now known as "Enginetic".

-· **CodGen** - CodGen is currently the rebranded Enginetic, from last point.
+· **CodGen** - CodGen is currently the rebranded Enginetic.
 It has ben transformed into a normal Generator/RPG server and has earned almost 4 figures.
-This server is still up and running, as of January 2024.
+This server was shut down, but made a lot of profits.